alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 Also an onboard computer and servos to move the control surfaces: ailerons on wings and tail.

-Today there is no wonder in getting a GPS, accelerometers, world-wide communications, camera, microphone, plus a powerful computer into a compact package weighing less than 0.25 kg.
+Today it is not hard to get a powerful computer with GPS, accelerometers, camera, microphone, plus world-wide communications, into a compact package weighing less than 0.25 kg.
 We call it "mobile phone".
-But we may need something like a Raspberry Pi with electric controls to drive the servos.
+Also we may need something like a Raspberry Pi with electric controls to drive the servos.
-Ideally we should get something that does both functions, something like a Raspberry Pi which might do both functions since it has a 4G module.
+Ideally we should get something that does both functions, but we can equip both if necessary.

-We can spare 0.5 kg for the onboard computer while servos might take 0.2 kg at most.
+We can spare 0.5 kg for the onboard computer(s) while servos should take 0.2 kg at most.

 ### 🧮 Weight Budget

-Let's add up a few other weights: a carbon fiber gondola is required to hold battery and onboard computer below the hull, and help compensate the weight of the solar panels.
+Let's add up a few other weights: a strong gondola is required to hold battery and onboard computer below the hull, so it can help compensate the weight of the solar panels on top.
 It might weigh 0.5 kg.
-We also need some cabling for 0.2 kg.
+We also need some cables for which we will reserve 0.2 kg.

 These are our total weights: